Malcolm McKeown: Death

-On August 19, 2019, McKeown was gunned down while sitting in his vehicle at a gas station in the village of Waringstown, County Down.
+On 19 August 2019 McKeown was gunned down while sitting in his vehicle at a fuel station in the village of Waringstown, County Down.

 Arrests

-Two suspects, Jake O'Brien and Andrew Martin, were arrested on August 26, 2019, and charged with the killing, which prosecutors argued was part of a long-standing gang feud.
+Two suspects, Jake O'Brien and Andrew Martin, were arrested on 26 August 2019 and charged with the killing, which prosecutors argued was part of a long-standing gang feud.
 Seven other suspects were subsequently identified.

 Personal life

 McKeown was one of three siblings.
 His brothers, Trevor and Clifford McKeown, were also loyalist paramilitaries and have both been convicted of sectarian murders.
 Malcolm McKeon had three children.